Ducktatorrr/chirpstack-decoders/README.md

 **ATTENTION:** These can be modified decoders in the sense that they output different variable names than the original decoders!
 All changes made for each device are listed in their respective READMEs.

 <!-- AUTOGEN START -->
-## Supported Device Brands & Devices
+## Documented Device Brands & Devices

 ### digital-matter
 - **[g62](digital-matter/g62/README.md)**